How to backup Google Workspace data to Google Cloud Storage.

 Create a Google Cloud Storage bucket

-- In the New Project page, enter “CubeBackup” (or whatever name you like) as the project name and click CREATE.
+In the New Project page, enter a project name, e.g."CubeBackup", and click CREATE.

 Create a Google Cloud Storage bucket.